1 Enoch 22:9

 Pseudepigrapha

-7 And he answered me saying: 'This is the spirit which went forth from Abel, whom his brother Cain slew, and he makes his suit against him till his seed is destroyed from the face of the earth, and his seed is annihilated from amongst the seed of men.'
-8 The I asked regarding it, and regarding all the hollow places: 'Why is one separated from the other' 9 And he answered me and said unto me: 'These three have been made that the spirits of the dead might be separated.
-And such a division has been make (for) the spirits of the righteous, in which there is the bright spring of 10 water.
-And such has been made for sinners when they die and are buried in the earth and judgement has not been executed on them in their 11 lifetime.
-Here their spirits shall be set apart in this great pain till the great day of judgement and punishment and torment of those who curse for ever and retribution for their spirits.
+7 And he answered me saying: 'This is the spirit of Abel, whom his brother Cain killed, and he pleads against him until his seed is wiped from the face of the earth, and his descendants are destroyed among the seed of men.'
+8 Then I asked about it, and about all the hollow places: 'Why is one separated from the other?'
+9 And he answered me and said: 'These three have been made so that the spirits of the dead might be separated.
+And such a division has been made for the spirits of the righteous, which includes the bright spring of 10 water.
+And one has been made for sinners when they die and are buried in the earth and judgement has not been executed on them in their 11 lifetime.
+Here their spirits shall be kept in great pain until the great day of judgement and punishment and torment of those who are cursed forever, and retribution for their spirits.
 There

 Luke 16:26